Peter D Fisher - writer

 co-author of "How to think like a Neandertal".

-I am currently working on my first non fiction book: From Slime Eater to Sapiens, and a series of podcasts called: Not 42, The Real meaning of Life The Universe and Everything.
+I am also working on my next project; my first non fiction book: From Slime Eater to Sapiens.

-I live in Barrow-in-Furness with my wife, Suzanne where I work for the Cumbria Library Service.
-We are also part-time nursemaids to our bouncy young cockapoo, Saffie.
+I have recently retired from the Cumbria Library Service, and my wife and I are part-time nursemaids to our bouncy young cockapoo, Saffie.